-This page features my products and the products I use and recommend.
+This page features my own products and the products I use and recommend.

 I’ll also include a list of books I’ve read as my recommended reading list for you.
 Be sure to read through the summaries to see what may be best for what you need.

-The Kettlebells For Beginners DVD: Although this DVD is designed for beginners, it can be a tremendous resource if you have not had proper kettlebell instruction before.
-This DVD features in depth instruction on the 3 key kettlebell exercises, the kettlebell swing, the turkish get up, and the goblet squat.
-Join myself and fitness model, Sarah Grace in this extensive kettlebell training DVD, with all the drills and progressions you need to get the most out of your training.
+Although this DVD is designed for beginners, it can be a valuable resource not only for those have not had proper kettlebell instruction before, but also for those who want to build and refine their skills and progressions.
+This DVD features in depth instruction on the 3 key kettlebell exercises, the kettlebell swing, the turkish get up, and the goblet squat with many drills and progressions with over an hour of pure content.
+Join myself and fitness model, Sarah Grace in this extensive kettlebell training DVD, with all the drills and progressions you need to get the best results from the fundamentals.

-The Bullet Proof Kettlebell Workout DVD: This DVD is for intermediate to advanced kettlebell enthusiasts.
-The DVD features 5 real time kettlebell workouts that are approximatley 10 minutes each in duration.
-These are powerful, total body circuits that provide outstanding strength and conditioning benefits.
-This is designed as a 4-6 week program for someone that already has solid kettlebell skills established.
+This DVD is for intermediate to advanced kettlebell enthusiasts.
+The DVD features 5 real time kettlebell training sessions that are physically demanding and are approximatley 10 minutes each in duration.
+These are short, powerful, total body circuits that provide outstanding strength and conditioning benefits.
+This is designed as a 4-6 week program with variety and progression.

 Kettlebells: My preferred kettlebell brand is the RKC kettlebell that is sold by Dragon Door.
 I have found these to be the best quality and design that is essential for proper kettlebell training.
 I am currently exploring other brands and will post any other recommendations here.
 If you are new to kettlebells, DO NOT purchase adjustable kettllebells as these are not sufficient for authentic kettlebell training.
 Please do not waste your money, instead purchase cast iron, solid kettlebells to train properly.